Airline & Safety Ratings

 In Flight Product

-- Snacks and beverages available for purchase on board; meals can be pre-booked and prepaid on line
+- Snacks and beverages available for purchase on board; hot meal need to be pre-booked and prepaid online, there are none for sale onboard

 - Baggage allowance needs to be paid for; higher fares include baggage allowance of 20 or 23kg